Address Osteoporosis Through Nutrition: Don’t Depend on Calcium Solely!

 9. Promote Nutrient Absorption:

-If you’ve had your gallbladder removed or have liver issues, consider bile salts to absorb fat-soluble vitamins (A, D, and K2).
+- If you've had your gallbladder removed or experience liver issues, consider taking bile salts to help absorb fat-soluble vitamins (A, D, and K2).

 10. Stay Hydrated and Avoid Harmful Foods: